wechaty/docusaurus/docusaurus/docs/howto/event.md

 ### `friendship` Event: friend requests

-The `friendship` event alerts when someone sends you the friend request.
+The `friendship` event alerts you when someone sends you a friend request.

 <Tabs
   groupId="programming-languages"